brownieboy/kendo-webpack-systemjs/readme.md

 ##Build
-To build a standalone(ish) version using Webpack, issue `npm run start` at your console.
+To build a standalone(ish) version using Webpack, issue `npm run build` at your console.
 This will build everything you need to the /build folder.
 All HTML, CSS and JS files will be copied into here.
 The JS will be minified, and the correct references will be inserted for the `<script>` tags.
 Only jQuery is still standalone.

 You'll get to two JS files from this build process: